SHARE

 I love boutique hotels and have enjoyed a few over the years.
 I recommend these as places to stay in Saint-Germain-des-Prés.

 Hôtel des Grands Voyageurs is located tucked away in Saint-Germain-des-Prés.
 It is excellent for solo travelers, couples, or families.
-The hotel’s configuration allows for two rooms to be connected by one door for privacy.
-Hôtel des Grands Voyageurs has 138 rooms and has recently undergone a renovation.
+The hotel’s configuration allows two rooms to be connected by a single door for privacy.
+Hôtel des Grands Voyageurs has 138 rooms and was recently renovated.
 It has dreamy tiled bathrooms with Diptyque bath products and views of Parisian rooftops.
-For extra space, splurge for a Deluxe or Junior Suite, including a desk if you work remotely.
+For extra space, opt for a Deluxe or Junior Suite, which includes a desk if you work remotely.
+Note: this is a great option for those looking for connecting rooms for a family in Paris.

 Villa des Prés is a boutique luxury hotel of just 34 rooms in the heart of Saint-Germain-des-Prés.
 Use this as your home base as you discover the Left Bank of Paris, with many restaurants, cafés, and shops just outside the front door.